-The day of First Fruits is an often-overlooked holy day that occurs within the 7-day holiday of Pesach/The Feast of Unleavened Bread.
+The day of First Fruits is an often-overlooked holy day that occurs within the 7-day holiday of the Feast of Unleavened Bread.

 - First Fruits is always on the Sunday that occurs during the Feast of Unleavened Bread.

 - Consider making an offering on this day.

 - The 50-day Counting to Shavuot (Pentecost) begins on First Fruits.

 What Is First Fruits?

 In biblical times when the temple in Jerusalem still stood, the people of Israel were commanded to bring the first fruits of their barley harvest (the first grain harvest of the biblical year) to be waved before Elohim.

 In fact, they were not allowed to eat any of their new grain until this offering took place.